Groups of symplectic involutions on symplectic varieties of Kummer type and their fixed loci: A -polarized example: Isolated points

 \subsubsection{Acknowledgments}

 We heartily thank Nicolas Addington, for pointing us in the direction of this work, and Alexander Polishchuk, for fruitful conversations during the early stages of this project.
-We also thank Nils Bruin, Maria Fox, Martin Olsson, John Voight, and Chelsea Walton for helpful discussions.
+We also thank Nils Bruin, Maria Fox, Lie Fu, Zhiyuan Li, Eyal Markman, Martin Olsson, John Voight, and Chelsea Walton for helpful discussions.

 During the preparation of this article, S.F.~was partially supported by NSF DMS-1745670, and K.H.~was partially supported by NSERC.